pratyakshroy47/news-aggregator-airtribe/README.md

-# Writing the README content to a Markdown file

-readme_content = """
 # News Aggregator API

 This Node.js project implements a simple News Aggregator API using Express.js.
 It features user registration and login, personalized news fetching based on user preferences, and basic in-memory data storage.
 The API utilizes JWT for authentication and bcrypt for password hashing.